JamesSkemp/words/content/post/review-cash-n-guns-second-edition.md

 +++
-title = "Review: Cash N Guns Second Edition" summary = "The following is a review of Cash N Guns Second Edition, received as part of the Amazon Vine program." draft = false comments = false date = "2014-11-06T08:53:33-06:00"
+title = "Review: Cash N Guns Second Edition" description = "The following is a review of Cash N Guns Second Edition, received as part of the Amazon Vine program." draft = false comments = false date = "2014-11-06T08:53:33-06:00"